alfatarsos/cservers-eaglekey/README.md

 - (NEW) Full support for BGP announcements, IP Transit and Tunneling on VPS and Dedicated Servers.

 - (NEW) Security measurement for the customer and easy customer onboarding.

+- (NEW) Network profiler for automatic provisioning of dual-interface VPS/Server solutions and automatic provisioning/changes on NAT rules and HAProxy, including a new button, "Flush NAT", when a customer gets without NAT access due to conntrack retaining an active connection.

 - Easily replicable across multiple systems to avoid platform downtime for the Client, on all fronts.